arceos-hypervisor/arceos-umhv/CI.md

-# About CI-testing of `ArceOS-UMHV`
+# About CI-testing of `axvisor`

-The CI-testing of `ArceOS-UMHV` is done using GitHub Actions.
+The CI-testing of `axvisor` is done using GitHub Actions.
 The CI configuration file is located at `.github/workflows/test.yml`.
 The workflow first installs the necessary dependencies, then builds the project, and finally runs the tests.

 To run a guest OS in the CI environment: